johnknoop/GracefulConsoleRunner/README.md

     },
     gracePeriodSeconds: 30);
 ```

+Make sure to check if termination is requested before calling `BlockInterruption()`.
+Only the "blocks" that are created at the time of shutdown is allowed to execute until completion.

 In a message bus scenario, the pattern would be the same, where you first check for cancellation, and then wrap the message processing in a `BlockInterruption()` to make sure the message is processed and acknowledged without interruption.